Land Surveyors in Austin, TX

 How much does a land surveyor cost in Austin?

-Court reporting in Austin typically costs $500-5,000+ per survey, depending on duration, complexity, and turnaround requirements.
-Expedited transcripts and realtime feeds will cost more.
+Land Surveyor services in Austin typically run $500-5,000+ per survey, depending on scope, complexity, and turnaround requirements.
+Expedited work and specialized equipment add cost.

 How many land surveyors are in Austin?

-There are currently 2 court reporting providers listed in Austin, TX on SurveySlate.
+There are currently 2 land surveyors listed in Austin, TX on SurveySlate.

 What does "Sponsored" mean on a listing?